douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * plendi - to complain
 * plendo - complaint
 * plene - fully
+* plenigaĵo - filler, filling (for food, teeth, etc.)
 * plenigi - to fill
 * pleniĝi - to be filled
 * plenkreskulo - adult
-* plenumi - to fulfill, to carry out, to accomplish
+* plenumi - to fulfill, to carry out, to accomplish, to execute
 * plenumiĝi - to be fulfilled
 * plenumo - fulfillment, accomplishment
 * plenŝtopi - to cram
 * plezuro - pleasure
 * pli - more
 * plia - further, additional
+* pliaĝulo - elder
 * plibona - better
 * pliboni - to improve
-* plibonigi - to improve
+* plibonigi - to improve, to enhance
-* plibonigo - improvement
+* plibonigo - improvement, enhancement
 * plie - furthermore
 * plifaciligi - to facilitate
 * plifortigi - to strengthen
 * pligrandi - to enlarge
-* pligrandigi - to enlarge, to augment
+* pligrandigi - to enlarge, to augment, to expand
 * pligrandiĝi - to enlarge, to grow
 * pligrandiĝo - enlargement
 * pliigi - to increase, to boost
 * pliiĝi - to rise, to increase
 * pliiĝo - rise, increase
 * plilarĝigi - to broaden
+* plilongigi - to elongate
-* plimalbonigi - to aggravate
+* plimalbonigi - to aggravate, to exacerbate
 * plimulto - majority
 * plonĝi - to dive
 * plonĝisto - diver